-Is very similar to the Red one but the leaves are larger and the flower is bright yellow color.
+It is very similar to the Red one but the leaves are larger and the flower is a bright yellow color.
 It is native to Mexico and will only bloom in spring.

 Many Southwestern cities use this plant for landscaping roads and interstate highways.
 It is virtually maintenance-free and requires little watering.
 With a little pruning, it can be trimmed into a small tree.

-This is a houseplant in places where outdoor freezing temperatures are common.
+This is considered a houseplant in places where outdoor freezing temperatures are common.

 In the Southwest, it is placed indoors.
-However, if you live where you do not get freezing temps you can place them outdoors.
+However, if you live in an area where you do not get freezing temperatures you can plant them outdoors.